top of page

 30sag-009809.jpg

 There are a few 'prop' M1919s for sale, lots of these are made from wood, which look OK, but you'll have to look after them.
 As a few good bangs or drops and the wood will start to show through the black paint.
-A good cheap option for something that goes in the back ground though.
+A good cheap option for something that goes in the background though.
 In fact, if your handy with the tools, these shouldn't be that difficult to make yourself.

 AMMO CANS

 Soldier of Fortune sell these 'British Made WW2 .30 Ammo cans" at £50 a pop, don't be fooled.
-Its post war Canadian... of course lots of people who own these have no idea what they really are.
+Its post-war Canadian... of course lots of people who own these have no idea what they really are.
 Hopefully this will shed some light on them.

 SOF Canadian Post war .30 cal ammo box.j